dts-hosting/docker-dspace-handle/README.md

 _When registering prefixes the same `sitebndl.zip` can be submitted each time as those details don't change with a standalone handle server._

-## Registration request for new site

-TODO

-## Ideas for handle-dspace-plugin.cfg

-In the future it may be preferable to manage the `handle-dspace-plugin.cfg` differently.

-Some ideas for that:

-- Delete the embedded copy of the file and .gitignore it
-- Generate the cfg in this repo but as part of the Docker build workflow
-  - The data would be pulled from somewhere else (such as tagdb)
-  - Post image build trigger a restart of the deployed service
-- Alternatively, update the image to pull the cfg from a url (s3 or otherwise)
-  - The cfg would be downloaded on startup
-  - The cfg generation would be elsewhere and uploaded to s3
-  - Use an s3 -> lambda notification to restart the deployed service
-  - This nicely decouples this image build repository from the cfg generation